 Who can be vaccinated now?

-Everyone five years and older is now eligible for a COVID-19 vaccine in North Carolina.
-Boosters are available to anyone 12 years and older who received the Pfizer vaccine and anyone 18 years and older for Moderna and Johnson and Johnson.
+Everyone 6 months and older is now eligible for a COVID-19 vaccine in North Carolina.
+Boosters are available to anyone 5 years and older who received the Pfizer vaccine and anyone 18 years and older for Moderna and Johnson and Johnson.

-At this time, Pfizer is the only vaccine authorized for those under 18 years old.
-It's available at all Wake County clinics.
+At this time, Pfizer and Moderna are the only vaccine authorized for those under 18 years old.
+These are available at all Wake County clinics.
 People 17 and under will need parental consent.

 Pick a convenient appointment at a Wake County Public Health location near you by clicking here.
 Or find other providers in Wake County at Vaccines.gov.
 You can also call our Vaccine Hotline at 888-675-4567.